Calibration of Local-Stochastic Volatility Models by Optimal Transport: LSV Calibration

-One possible way to choose the cost function $F$ is based on the idea of minimising each element of the covariance matrix $\beta$ to a reference value while keeping it to be in $\bS_+^2$; however, this requires numerical optimisation to approximate the supremum in the PDE in (\ref{eq:pde_dual}), which makes the calibration method very computationally expensive.
-To address this issue, we first choose the correlation \eqn{ \eta(t,Z,V) = \etabar\sqrt{V} / \sigma, } where $\etabar$ is the constant correlation obtained by calibrating the pure Heston model.
-In this case, $\beta$ is positive semidefinite if and only if $\sigma^2\geq \etabar^2 V$.
+One possible way to choose the cost function $F$ is based on the idea of minimising the difference between each element of $\beta^\bP$ and a reference value while keeping $\beta^\bP$ in $\bS_+^2$.
+However, it is often impossible to find an explicit formula to approximate $F^*$.
+Thus numerical optimisation is needed, which makes the method computationally expensive.
+To overcome this issue, we choose the correlation \eq{ \eta_t = \frac{\sqrt{V_t}}{\sigma_t}\etabar, \quad t\in[0,T], } where $\etabar$ is a constant correlation obtained (along with $\kappa, \theta, \xi$) by calibrating a pure Heston model.
+In this case, $\beta^\bP_t$ is positive semidefinite if and only if $\sigma^2_t\geq \etabar^2 V_t$ for $t\leq T$.